 If you’ve just felt a sharp little gum with your finger or spotted a fresh flash of white when your baby smiles, then you’ll be thinking, ‘Ah!
 She’s started teething!’
 Says Claire Stevens, consultant in paediatric dentistry and a mum of two, toothfairyblog.uk.
 But this process started months and months ago, when your baby was just a tiny dot in your womb.

-And once you understand what’s happening, you can help her cope with this big change.
+And once you understand what’s happening, you can help her cope with this big change to grow those pearly whites.

 When do babies start teething?